sytelus/nanuGPT/README.md

 All config files can be found in `configs/` and things are self-explanatory.
 Sometime you might notice the top line with `__include__:` to specify the base config that you can inherit from.
 This is a custom feature implemented in this repo so we can share the base config across many experiments.
 The `base_config.yaml` serves as defaults that can be overriden in your yaml.

+### Tokenization

+The code uses all cores and achieves 157k tokens/sec/core end-to-end.
+This corresponds to tokenizing OpenWebText in roughly 0.5hr on 128 core machine.

 ### Logging

 NanuGPT vastly improves on logging, i.e., we log everything we can!
 The idea is that once run is done, you can examine the log to do lot of post-hoc debugging.
 You can also enable Weights and Biases (wandb) by enabling in config and creating environment variable for `WANDB_API_KEY`.